 A 7.1-magnitude earthquake that shook central Mexico in September 2017 caused extensive damage and killed 369 people.
-This week, archaeologists announced that the earthquake has also led to the discovery of an ancient, hidden temple.
+In July 2018, archaeologists announced that the earthquake has also led to the discovery of an ancient, hidden temple.

 Archaeologists date the hidden temple to approximately 1150 A.D., and say it’s likely connected to the Tlahuica civilization, which built the main structures of Teopanzolco in the 1200s.
 Experts already knew that the outer pyramid was built over an older pyramid that sits inside, and that the Tlahuica commonly built new structures on top of older ones.